PR0CK0/StableDiffusionEndToEndGuide/README.md

     * [Lots of popular models (also the prompting guide from earlier)](https://rentry.org/hdgpromptassist#models) (NSFW)

 ## LoRA
 [Low-Rank Adaptation (LoRA)](https://huggingface.co/blog/lora) allows fine-tuning for a given model.
+More info on LoRAs [here](https://github.com/cloneofsimo/lora).
 In the WebUI, you can add LoRAs to a model like icing on a cake.
 Training new LoRAs is also pretty easy.
 There are other, "ancestral" means of fine-tuning (e.g., textual inversion and hypernetworks), but LoRAs are the state-of-the-art.

 * [ZTZ99A Tank](https://civitai.com/models/14234/ztz-99a-tank) - military tank LoRA (a specific tank)
 * [Fighter Jets](https://civitai.com/models/6975/fighter-jet-lora) - fighter jet LoRA